treehouses/treehouses.github.io/pages/blog/20190831-newfeature.md

         ![](images/20190831-cli-addition.png)

-1. **Modules**: Lastly you will add your `temperature.sh` file into the modules folder.
+1. **Modules**: Now you will add your `temperature.sh` file into the modules folder.
 This is the file that has the source code for your new feature.
     * Inside the file you will make sure you have a second function called function `temperature_help`
     * Each command has a help function that when called will display a description of the command and show examples of its usage.
     * Using a different command's help function as a template you can easily create one for your own command